varya/bem-articles-tmp/start-from-project-stub.en.md

     $ make

-This might take some time on the first launch as all the required npm packadges are installed.<br/>
+The first launch may take some time as required npm packadges are being installed in background.<br/>
 Upon completion, you'll see the following message:

    info: Server is listening on port 8080.
 Point your browser to http://localhost:8080/